DMM TOC > 400 Commercial Parcels > 440 Standard Mail|

 d.
 Each Marketing parcel must bear an alternative addressing format subject to 602.3.0.
 Nonprofit Standard Mail machinable or irregular parcels must bear the addressee's name and complete delivery address, or may use an alternative addressing format.
 Detached address labels may be used subject to 602.4.0.

 f.
 A postage statement, completed and signed by the mailer, using the correct USPS form or an approved facsimile, must be submitted with each mailing.
 In addition, mailings must be documented under 444.3.0.

 g.
-Any Intelligent Mail package barcode or postal routing barcode on a machinable parcel must be correct for the delivery address and must meet the standards in 708.5.0.
+The IMpb applied to each Standard Mail parcel must be correct for the delivery address and must meet the standards in 708.5.0.

 h.
 Mailings must be deposited at a business mail entry unit of the Post Office where the postage permit or license is held and the annual mailing fee paid, unless deposit elsewhere is permitted by standard.